wbsoft/parce/docs/source/doc.rst

-Note that we requested the tree again (and awaited it being tokenized) using ``get_root(True)``, but the tree returned will always be the same object, for the lifetime of the Document (or to be mode precise, of the TreeBuilder the document internally uses).
+Note that we requested the tree again (and awaited it being tokenized) using ``get_root(True)``, but the tree returned will always be the same object, for the lifetime of the Document (or to be more precise, of the TreeBuilder the document internally uses).

 Using ``Document.modified_range()`` we get information about the part that